johnpapa/vue-workshop/labs.md

 <course-item
   type="Note"
   title="">
 This code allows the `removeFromCart()` and `clearCart()` functions defined in the store's mutations property to be used by the `Cart` component.
 The `removeFromCart()` function is called when a button in the template is clicked.
-The `clearCart()` function isn't currently used, but could easily be implmented.
+The `clearCart()` function isn't currently used, but could easily be implemented.
 </course-item>

 #### Step 7